Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 This is why you rent at all.
 Each of these rewards having your own wheels far more than wrestling regional buses.

-- Sintra (30 min): The Pena Palace, Quinta da Regaleira, and the Moorish castle, all stacked on a forested ridge.
-Parking in Sintra village is genuinely awful in season, so arrive early and consider parking outside the centre.
+• Sintra (30 min): The Pena Palace, Quinta da Regaleira, and the Moorish castle, all stacked on a forested ridge.
+Parking in Sintra village is genuinely awful in season.
+We took the tip everyone gives and ignored at our peril, parked below the village rather than crawling up after the lots filled, and walked up.
+Arrive early and do the same.

-- Cascais and Estoril (40 min): A breezy seaside resort run with beaches, a marina, and the dramatic Boca do Inferno.
-Easy and pretty by car along the coast road.
+• Cascais and Estoril (40 min): A breezy seaside resort run with beaches, a marina, and the dramatic Boca do Inferno.
+We rolled down the coast road from Sintra in the late afternoon with the windows open, and that single stretch was worth the whole day’s hire.

-- Arrabida Natural Park and Setubal (50 min): Turquoise coves, clifftop drives, and some of Portugal’s best seafood and Moscatel wine.
+• Arrabida Natural Park and Setubal (50 min): Turquoise coves, clifftop drives, and some of Portugal’s best seafood and coastal scenery.
 Near-impossible without a car.

 Manual vs Automatic, Parking, and Lisbon’s Quirks

 Portugal runs on manual gearboxes.
 They dominate the fleet, cost less, and are far easier to get at short notice.
-If you cannot drive a manual, you must reserve an automatic early, and expect to pay a premium.
+If you can’t drive a manual, you must reserve an automatic early and expect to pay a premium.
 Lisbon’s brutally steep hills also make a confident manual hill start a real asset; if your clutch control is rusty, the automatic premium may buy you peace of mind.
+Our Polo was a manual, and let me tell you, a hill start on a cobbled Lisbon slope with a tram behind you sharpens the skill fast.

-Parking in the centre is the other pain point.
+Parking in the centre is the other pain point, and the one that mugged us on day one.
 Paid street parking (EMEL zones) is metered and limited, garages run 15 to 25 euros a day, and free spots near sights are a fantasy in summer.
+That garage we paid 20 euros for?
+The car sat in it untouched.
 This is exactly why timing your hire around day trips, not city days, saves both money and sanity.

 Insurance and Excess: Skip the Desk Upsell